Supporting Expert Decision-Making Under Uncertainty

 Tensions We Had to Resolve

-Instead of pushing everyone to agree on one answer, I helped the team talk about the main tensions that shaped our choices.
+Instead of pushing everyone toward one answer, I helped the team name the tensions shaping our choices.
+These became a shared framework for evaluating ideas as the direction kept shifting.

 Speed vs. Defensibility

-Moving quickly mattered, but only if outcomes could withstand real legal scrutiny.
+Moving quickly mattered, but only if outcomes could withstand legal scrutiny.

 AI Confidence vs. Legal Uncertainty

-AI systems tend to sound confident.
-Legal work often requires acknowledging what is unknown.
+AI systems sound confident.
+Legal work often requires acknowledging what's unknown.

 Automation vs. Accountability